-Dong et al. [2009] showed that the northward heat transport in the South Atlantic near 30°S could be directly scaled with the AMOC strength.
-Therefore, the baroclinic volume transport (i.e., AMOC) in the South Atlantic at 30°S and its contribution to the large increase in the simulated ocean heat transport into the Atlantic basin is explored in this section.
+[12] Dong et al. [2009] showed that the northward heat transport in the South Atlantic near 30°S could be directly scaled with the AMOC strength.
+Therefore, the baroclinic volume transport (i.e., AMOC) in the South Atlantic at 30°S and its contribution to the large increase in the simulated ocean heat transport into the Atlantic basin are explored in this section.

-Figure 2a shows the time-averaged AMOC during 1979-2008 obtained from EXP_CTR.
-The simulated maximum strength of the AMOC at 35° N is only 11 Sv ($1\text{Sv} = 10^{6} \text{ m}^{3}\text{s}^{-1}$), which is smaller than the observed range of $14 \sim 20\text{Sv}$.
-Increasing the vertical diffusivity in the model boosts the AMOC strength [e.g., Mignot et al. 2006].
-However, since other model features
+[13] Figure 2a shows the time-averaged AMOC during 1979-2008 obtained from EXP_CTR.
+The simulated maximum strength of the AMOC at 35°N is only 11 Sv (1 Sv = 10^6 m3 s-1), which is smaller than the observed range of $14 \sim 20$ Sv.
+Increasing the vertical diffusivity in the model boosts the AMOC strength [e.g., Mignot et al., 2006].
+However, since other model features deteriorate with the increased vertical diffusivity, the vertical diffusivity is not increased in this study.
+Despite the smaller maximum strength, the overall spatial structure of the simulated AMOC is quite